it-xtech-dev/vue2-daterange-picker/docs/README.md

 # Vue date range picker

+It's a fork of picker vue2-daterange-picker (https://github.com/Innologica/vue2-daterange-picker) with moment.js dependency has been replace with lightweight dayjs.js.
+Also picker behavior and apperance has been modified a bit.

 > Vue2 date range picker based on https://github.com/dangrossman/bootstrap-daterangepicker (no jQuery)

 Date range picker component for vue made without jQuery dependency.
 Heavily inspired by bootstrap-daterangepicker.